JeM plotted series of strikes in New Delhi using virtual numbers

 High alert as IB warns of Jaish-e-Mohammad strikes on IAF base

-Following the attack at Pulwama these members sent congratulatory messages among each other and called it Kashmir ki Eid.
+Following the attack at Pulwama, these members sent congratulatory messages among each other and called it Kashmir ki Eid.
 The NIA also noted that Bilal had told Muddasir that the next suicide attack would be carried out by him.